HEARTLAND PRIDE SCHOLARSHIP PROGRAM

 The Heartland Pride Scholarship Program was established in 2012.
 The mission of these scholarships is to provide financial assistance to individuals who identify as LGBTQIA2S+ who are enrolled for study in community colleges, universities, and/or certification from a trade school.

-Applications for the 2023 scholarship period are now closed.
-Scholarship recipients will be notified in mid-June.
+Applications for the 2024 scholarship period are now open and are due by March 31.
+Scholarship recipients will be notified in May.

 These Heartland Pride scholarships are provided thanks to the generous support of individuals and corporate sponsors who understand the power of education to create a brighter future.